 - All those thoughts relating to harm

-I should note this also cover images, as in addition to the thoughts, you may also have difficult images in your head that you do not want.
+I should note this also covers images, as in addition to the thoughts, you may also have complex images in your head that you do not want.

-- Staying away from children as much as possible, if your thoughts are relating to children
+- Staying away from children as much as possible, if your thoughts are related to children

-- Putting knives (or other things that could harm) well away from you, or in difficult to reach places
+- Putting knives (or other things that could harm you) well away from you or in difficult-to-reach places

-- Avoiding people, places or things that you think might ‘trigger’ your thoughts
+- Avoid people, places, or things you think might trigger your thoughts.

 - Changing your behaviour around kids, your partner